BEng (Hons) January start available

 Speakers, societies and events

-ARU works closely with local IMechE, IET, and Chelmsford Science and Engineering Society organising over 20 events on cutting-edge technologies with expert speakers from the UK and worldwide.
+We work closely with local IMechE, IET, and Chelmsford Science and Engineering Society to organise events on cutting-edge technologies.
+They're a great chance to hear from expert speakers.

-We also have a very active Engineering Society which runs engineering events at the university and across the UK where you can meet like passionate and like-minded peers.
+There's also an active Engineering Society which runs events, and where you can meet like passionate and like-minded peers.

 Entry requirements